 "That's the tough part.
 She wouldn't hurt her.
-The woman I saw in the church loves her daughter ... wanted to see her ... warn her...."
+The woman I saw in the church loves her daughter, wanted to see her, warn her."
 Shadoe turned to Garret and looked him in the eye.
 "She said you wanted to hurt her."
 Garret's brows lifted in shock.
 "Hurt Julita?
 Me?
 I would never hurt Julita."
 Shadoe's eyes lowered slightly as if he were remembering.
 "No, she didn't mean that.
 I know that now.
-She meant...."
+She meant..."
 His eyes found Garret's once more, but couldn't get the words out.
-"She ... never mind ...
-I know what she meant.
-I didn't know then ... in New York, but now...."
-"It's changed now, hasn't it?"
+"Never mind, I know what she meant.
+I didn't know then, but now-" "It's changed now, hasn't it?"
 "Yes.
-What Greta wants now is....
+What Greta wants now is..."
+He couldn't finish.